edwardmcleodjones/scira-mcp-ui-chat/README.md

 - **Supports UI in tool responses using `mcp-ui`**!
 - Streaming text responses powered by the [AI SDK by Vercel](https://sdk.vercel.ai/docs), allowing multiple AI providers to be used interchangeably with just a few lines of code.
 - Full integration with [Model Context Protocol (MCP)](https://modelcontextprotocol.io) servers to expand available tools and capabilities.
-- Multiple MCP transport types (SSE and stdio) for connecting to various tool providers.
+- Multiple MCP transport types (SSE, StreamableHTTP and stdio) for connecting to various tool providers.
 - Built-in tool integration for extending AI capabilities.
 - Reasoning model support.
 - [shadcn/ui](https://ui.shadcn.com/) components for a modern, responsive UI powered by [Tailwind CSS](https://tailwindcss.com).